john-chapman/john-chapman.github.io/_posts/2016-09-01-static-initialization.md

 {% highlight cpp %}
 void Log::write(const char* _msg) {
-	if (m_file == 0) { // m_file is guaranteed to be zero-initialized
+	if (!m_file) { // m_file is guaranteed to be zero-initialized
 		m_file = fopen("log.txt", "w");
 	}
 	fprintf(m_file, _msg);
 }
 {% endhighlight %}

 This is simple and it works.
 But what about deinitialization?
 The problem remains - it's still possible that `~Log()` will be called before `~Subsystem()`, which means that there is no sensible place to close our log file.
+It also means we have to test `m_file` every time we write to the log, which isn't ideal.

 ## Solution 2: Explicit Initialization/Deinitialization ##